Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 and that's it.
 What you get is a new chord with the notes in it as the intercepted part.

-For example, if chord B has 6 notes, and you want to get the first 5 notes of chord B, then you can write.
+For example, if chord B has 6 notes, and you want to get the first 5 notes of chord B, then you can write:

 ```python
 B[:5]
 # The ending position 6 is not included, so it corresponds to the 1st, 2nd, 3rd, 4th, and 5th notes of B
 ```

-If you want to get the 2nd to 5th notes of chord B, then you can write.
+If you want to get the 2nd to 5th notes of chord B, then you can write:

 ```python
 B[1:5]
 # Note that here the left is closed and the right is open, which means that the ending position 5 is not included in the result, so B[1:5] is extracting the 2nd to the 5th note of B, for a total of 4 notes.
 ```

-If you want to get the 2nd note of chord B and all the notes after it, then you can write.
+If you want to get the 2nd note of chord B and all the notes after it, then you can write:

 ```python
 B[1:]